Mabdou11/Text-From-Video/README.md

 For now, it is not trained on any additional data
-If it's clear and a wellknown font, it would recognize it without problems If the frame has a lot of variation (textures, shapes, different contrasty objects) it would return gibberish most likely.
+If it's clear and a wellknown font, it would recognize it without problems If the frame has a lot of variation (textures, shapes, different contrasty objects) it would  most likely return random symbols.

-In the latest commits of naphta/tesseract.js they added real-time video recognition, so this could make this app redundant.

-huge thanks to https://github.com/naptha/tesseract.js for making it so easy to implement
+It's recommended to use the highest resolution possible for now.

-#### How to Use:
+### How to Use it:
- - You can select a portion of the video to recognize it. (you can select what you want on the frame, but the right and bottom is not shown completely)
+ - Select the desired portion of the video, press and hold the mouse button, and drag over the text until you cover the whole section.
- - hit Alt + Ctrl you will get some progress info on the side of the cursor
+ - Press Alt + Ctrl to start the recognition (this is temporary)
+ - Wait a little, until the recognised text gets shown to the right side of the cursor.
+ - It should to automatically copied to the clipboard (do it again if it is not).
- - if page is new, and you directly hit Alt + Ctrl, it will read the entire frame.
+ - Hit directly Alt + Ctrl on a freshly loaded page to recognize the entire video frame (takes time, not recommended).

 ### Installation
 - Go to: chrome://extensions/
 - Activate developper mode
 - Click on LOAD UNPACKED
-- Go to the cloned repository
+- Go to the cloned/downloaded repository
 - click SELECT

+#### some problems:
+    When video is not opened in a new tab, or is not refreshed, it does not load the app, that is because there is no video in the main page, and the extention does not refrech if you access a link from the same tab.
+    You either have to open in a new tab, or just refresh it.
+    Similarly, if you get back to main youtube page from a video page, the app would still continue to run. (same cause, same solution).

+##### Next step:
+    - dynamically change the canvas size according to the video (now, you refrech)
+    - train the model on more fonts and styles

+This project is using tesseract.js version from https://github.com/naptha/tesseract.js